mohammad-hajiebrahimi/AP_game_project/README.md

 D : It indicates the end of the game.
 K : Hidden key in the cell.
 L : This powerup adds one life to the player's lives.
-S : This powerup doubles the player's speed until the end of the game.
+S : This power-up immobilizes enemies for 10 seconds.
+A : Player location.